-- 46.-(1) Where the court after hearing the witnesses, is satisfied beyond all reasonable doubt that the offence against the child is proved, it shall convict the child of the offence charged. - (2) When a child is charged with an offence consists of several particulars of which constitutes a minor and major offence, and particulars which constitute a minor offence are proved, the court may convict the child of the minor offence despite he was not charged with it. - (3) The prosecutor shall inform the court if the child is a first offender or has any previous criminal record.
+Conviction of a 46(1) Where the court after hearing the witnesses, is child satisfied beyond all reasonable doubt that the offence against the child is proved, it shall convict the child of the offence charged.
+(2) When a child is charged with an offence that consists of several particulars of which constitutes a minor and major offence, and particulars which constitute a minor offence are proved, the court may convict the child of the minor offence despite he was not charged with it.
+(3) The prosecutor shall inform the court if the child is a first offender or has any previous criminal record.
 (4) The court shall, after convicting the child and before passing a sentence, request a court social welfare officer to prepare a social enquiry report, to be filed within fourteen days from the day of request is made.

-Pre- sentence social enquiry report

-47.-(1) The social enquiry report shall contain details of the child, which includes-

-- (a) the child's background and other material circumstances likely to be of assistance to the court; - (b) present family circumstances and the home life experienced by the child; - (c) whether the child attends school or any training programme or is employed; - (d) the child' state of health; - (e) any previous offences the child may have committed;
+D Pre- sentence 47(1) The social enquiry report shall contain details social enquiry of the child, which includesreport (a) the child's background and other material circumstances likely to be of assistance to the court; (b) present family circumstances and the home life experienced by the child; (c) whether the child attends school or any training programme or is employed; (d) the child' state of health; (e) any previous offences the child may have committed; (f) assessment of the chances of the child re- offending or causing serious harm; and (g) recommendations on the appropriate sentence taking into account that the purpose of a sentence shall be rehabilitative and to assist the child to be 39 a constructive member of his family and community.